 We believe that financial literacy paired with expert advice enables you to make good decisions about your money.
 To help you achieve this we have over 140 branches throughout South Africa as well as centres of service in Namibia, Botswana, Kenya, Ghana, Lesotho, and Swaziland.

-Metropolitan was established in a small office in Paarl, Western Cape, in 1897, when a syndicate was formed that was aimed at providing finance to those could not afford to buy this own homes.
+Metropolitan was established in a small office in Paarl, Western Cape, in 1897, when a syndicate was formed that was aimed at providing finance to those who could not afford to buy their own homes.
 The company was registered as the African Homes Trust.

 Since then, Metropolitan has grown through a combination of organic growth, mergers with other companies and acquisitions to become what it is today.